Ulrar/esphome-components/configs/README.md

 # UPS HID Configuration Management

-This directory provides a modular, maintainable approach to UPS HID device configuration using ESPHome packages with the new Protocol Factory system.
+This directory provides a modular, maintainable approach to UPS HID device configuration using ESPHome packages with the a Protocol Factory system.
 Instead of maintaining large, complex configuration files, you can compose configurations from reusable components.

 ## 📦 Modular Configuration Packages